-All candidates seeking admission to the programme shall appear for the NLSAT.
+All candidates seeking admission to the 3yr LLB course at NLSIU shall appear for the NLSAT.
 The NLSAT will have a single question paper comprising two parts – Parts A and B. All candidates shall be required to attempt both parts of the question paper.
 The examination shall be for a duration of 150 minutes.

 Part A will consist of Multiple-Choice Questions, and shall be for a maximum of 75 marks.
 0.25 marks shall be deducted for every wrong answer.
 Part A will constitute the first stage of the admissions process.
 A merit list of candidates will be prepared based on their performance in Part A of the NLSAT.
 Only those candidates who qualify in Part A of the test shall have their Part B responses evaluated.
-Candidates shall be selected in a ratio of 1:5 for evaluation of Part B of NLSAT.
-That is, five candidates per seat will qualify for Part B of the examination.
-Marks secured in Part A shall not be carried over to the rest of the admissions process.
+Candidates shall be selected in a ratio of 1:4 for evaluation of Part B of NLSAT.
+That is, four candidates per seat will qualify for Part B of the examination.

 Applicants will be tested on the following in the objective test: